Ceiu/php-byrefpassthrough/README.md

 Yuck.
 There are likely better ways to do this, but the goal here is to produce the parameter list and then encode it into the new classname.
 What we have above will generate names in the form of:

     <FullyQualifiedClassName>_<ReturnType><EncodedParameterList>

 Where:
-* <FullyQualifiedClassName> is exactly what it says on the tin: The fully qualified class name.
+* &lt;FullyQualifiedClassName&gt; is exactly what it says on the tin: The fully qualified class name.
 If your class is in the namespace A\B and is named Foo, this will be A\B\Foo.
-* <ReturnType> is a single character representing the type (reference or value) of value the callback is going to return.
+* &lt;ReturnType&gt; is a single character representing the type (reference or value) of value the callback is going to return.
 If it returns by-reference, this will be an R. Otherwise, it's a V.
-* <EncodedParameterList> is a lengthy hexadecimal string containing the encoded parameter list.
+* &lt;EncodedParameterList&gt; is a lengthy hexadecimal string containing the encoded parameter list.

 Now, as I'm sure you've noticed, that last line will cause our goofy-looking class to be loaded immediately.
 At this point, we need a classloader that can process that mess.
 This actually isn't as bad as it sounds.
 Since we know what class we'll be looking for, we can use a regular expression to parse out everything we need: